Dear Fellow Lefties: Know Who the Real Enemy Is

 You know that scene in the movie where someone says, “As soon as this is over ... [insert threat]”?
 There’s a reason they aren’t settling their differences on the spot.

 I have said it before, and I will say it forever: United fronts aren’t about unity.
 They’re about survival.
-And if we could table some of our angst for the sake of survival, we might just overcome some of our differences in the process — or not.
+And if we could table some of our angst for the sake of survival, we might just overcome some of our differences in the process—or not.
 But you know what?
 Living to fight another day matters.

 Social media posturing is hurting us.
 Critique-as-activism is hurting us.
 An unwillingness to lock arms with people who piss us off is hurting us.